danielraffel/ggb/README.md

 - **Mobile and Desktop Support**:
   - The page adapts to mobile and desktop displays, allowing users to either enter or select times using dropdowns on mobile or type directly on desktop.

+- **Night Mode:**
+  - From 8 PM to 6 AM, the page automatically switches to a dark theme, reducing eye strain in low-light environments and improving visibility at night.

 ## Example Output